omgnetwork/elixir-omg/docs/details.md

 See [application architecture](architecture.md) for more details.

-## Child chain server

-`:omg_child_chain` is the Elixir app which runs the child chain server, whose API is exposed by `:omg_child_chain_rpc`.

 For the responsibilities and design of the child chain server see [Plasma Blockchain Design document](tesuji_blockchain_design.md).

 ## Using the child chain server's API

 The child chain server is listening on port `9656` by default.

-### HTTP-RPC

-HTTP-RPC requests are served up on the port specified in `omg_child_chain_rpc`'s `config` (`:omg_child_chain_rpc, OMG.RPC.Web.Endpoint, http: [port: ...]`).
-The available RPC calls are defined by `omg_child_chain` in `api.ex` - paths follow RPC convention e.g. `block.get`, `transaction.submit`.
-All requests shall be POST with parameters provided in the request body in JSON object.
-Object's properties names correspond to the names of parameters.
-Binary values shall be hex-encoded strings.

-For API documentation see: https://developer.omisego.co/elixir-omg/.

 ## Ethereum private key management